Go back

 Blog

-Scenario: You are frustrated by the performance of your paid search landing page, so you embark on a journey to rebuild it from scratch.
+Scenario: You are frustrated by the performance of your paid search landing page, so decide to rebuild it from scratch.

 The instinct is to scrap the page entirely, revert to the old page, and forget the entire episode.